Upgrade OpenRAG

 -

-OPENRAG_VERSIONvariable in your.envfile to match the currently installed OpenRAG Python package version.This ensures that your TUI and containers are always synchronized when using the TUI to manage services.
+OPENRAG_VERSIONvariable in your.envfile to match the currently installed OpenRAG Python package version.
+This ensures that your terminal and containers are always synchronized when using an OpenRAG terminal session to manage services.
+If you want to use a specific container version that is different from your terminal version, you must use the self-managed deployment commands.If you get an error that

 langflow container already existserror during upgrade, see Langflow container already exists during upgrade. -